 The only prime time drama to be spun-off from two separate shows: Law & Order (1990) and, through the character of Detective John Munch, Homicide: Life on the Street (1993)

 The series was originally proposed under the title Sex Crimes, and unrelated to the Law & Order (1990) brand.
 NBC thought the title was too harsh, and after discussions between network executives and Dick Wolf (creator of Law & Order (1990)) it became part of the Law & Order brand, debuting as Law & Order: Special Victims Unit (1999).

 At the start of season thirteen, episode titles were no longer one word.
 Season thirteen is also the first season without Detective Elliot Stabler (Christopher Meloni).

 After the World Trade Center attack on September 11, 2001, NBC ordered the opening credits for the 2001-2002 season re-edited to remove images of the ill-fated buildings.

-Olivia and Elliot are named after Producer Dick Wolf's children.
-The name Olivia shows up in Benjamin Bratt's television family (as one of Rey's daughters) then there's Dr. Olivet.
+Olivia and Elliot were named after Producer Dick Wolf's children.
+The name Olivia shows up in Benjamin Bratt's television family (as one of Rey's daughters), then there's Dr. Olivet.

-First season regular guest star Chris Orbach, who plays Ken Briscoe, is the son of Jerry Orbach, who played Lennie Briscoe on Law & Order (1990).
+First season regular guest star Chris Orbach, who played Ken Briscoe, is the son of Jerry Orbach, who played Lennie Briscoe on Law & Order (1990).
 Ken Briscoe is Lennie's nephew.

 Rafael Barba (Raúl Esparza) is this show's first regular male Assistant District Attorney.